 Utena - cookie catalog

 Cookies appear when the characters do not know each other.
 In episode 2, Anthy and Utena are just getting to know each other.
 In episode 11, Anthy has not realized how strongly Touga will oppress her, and she likes Utena relatively speaking but has not yet seen her as similar to Dios.
 In episode 14, Utena is meeting Akio and Kanae for the first time.
-In episode 37, Anthy and Utena misunderstand each other.
-I associate cookies with tea, which goes with friendship; see Anthy’s teacup of opening the heart.
-Maybe cookies mean getting to know people; that fits.
+In episode 37, Anthy and Utena misunderstand each other, but agree to meet in ten years.
+Cookies seem to mean making friends.

 We meet Chu-Chu for the first time—eating a cookie.